Liouville quantum gravity as a mating of trees: Introduction

+One reason to use Bessel processes is that doing so leads to an intriguing generalization: namely, we can now also consider Bessel processes of dimension $\delta \in(1,2)$, and define a distinct quantum surface for {\em each} excursion of the Bessel process away from zero, as illustrated in Figure~\ref{fig::besseltowedge} --- this idea will be used in the definition of ``thin quantum wedge'' given just below.

 The quantum surfaces obtained for $\delta \geq 2$, or equivalently, $\alpha\leq Q$, are called {\bf thick quantum wedges}.
-A thick quantum wedge is a random quantum surface with two marked points ($0$ and $\infty$) whose law is invariant under constant rescalings.
-Each quantum wedge---when parameterized by $\strip$ as discussed above---has an infinite amount of quantum mass, almost surely, but only a finite amount corresponding to any particular bounded subset of $\strip$.
+A thick quantum wedge is a random quantum surface with two marked points (called the origin and $\infty$) whose law is invariant under the operation of multiplying its area measure by a constant.
+Each quantum wedge --- when parameterized by $\strip$ as discussed above --- has an infinite amount of quantum mass a.s.\ but only a finite amount corresponding to any particular bounded subset of $\strip$.
 (In particular, the law of a quantum wedge is not symmetric under reversing the two marked points, since every neighborhood of its second point has infinite mass, and this is not true of the first point.)
-A {\bf thin quantum wedge}, obtained for $\delta\in (1,2)$, or equivalently, $\alpha\in (Q,Q+\frac{\gamma}{2})$, is an infinite Poissonian ``chain'' (concatenation) of finite volume quantum surfaces, each with two marked boundary points; there is one quantum surface for each excursion of a Bessel process from $0$, as Figure~\ref{fig::besseltowedge} illustrates.
-The thick-quantum wedge condition $\alpha\leq Q$ corresponds in Liouville quantum theory to the so-called {\it Seiberg bound} \cite{MR1182173}.\footnote{ For an introduction, see, e.g., \cite{Ginsparg-Moore,MR1320471,MR2073993}.
-The thin wedges correspond to values of $\alpha$ above this bound; however, as we shall see shortly, each of the concatenated finite volume quantum surfaces which form the thin wedge locally looks like an $\wt{\alpha}$-wedge with the reflected value $\wt{\alpha} = 2Q-\alpha$ near each of its endpoints, i.e.,\ a thick wedge with $\wt{\alpha} \in(\frac{2}{\gamma},Q)$.}
+A {\bf thin quantum wedge}, obtained for $\delta\in (1,2)$, or equivalently, $\alpha\in (Q,Q+\frac{\gamma}{2})$, is (informally) an infinite Poissonian ``chain'' (concatenation) of finite volume quantum surfaces, each with two marked boundary points; there is one quantum surface for each excursion of a Bessel process from $0$, as Figure~\ref{fig::besseltowedge} illustrates.
+In other words, an instance of a thin quantum wedge is a countable collection of doubly marked disk-homeomorphic quantum surfaces (one for each excursion) whose boundary is homeomorphic to the circle together with a total ordering on the set of such surfaces.